 Some patients with hypertension or heart failure with no apparent preexisting renal vascular disease have developed increases in blood urea and serum creatinine, usually minor and transient, especially when ACCUPRIL has been given concomitantly with a diuretic.
 This is more likely to occur in patients with preexisting renal impairment.
 Dosage reduction and/or discontinuation of any diuretic and/or ACCUPRIL may be required.

 Evaluation of patients with hypertension or heart failure should always include assessment of renal function (see DOSAGE AND ADMINISTRATION).

-In clinical trials, hyperkalemia (serum potassium ≥ 5.8 mmol/L) occurred in approximately 2% of patients receiving ACCUPRIL.
+In clinical trials, hyperkalemia (serum potassium ≥5.8 mmol/L) occurred in approximately 2% of patients receiving ACCUPRIL.
 In most cases, elevated serum potassium levels were isolated values which resolved despite continued therapy.
 Less than 0.1% of patients discontinued therapy due to hyperkalemia.
-Risk factors for the development of hyperkalemia include renal insufficiency, diabetes mellitus, and the concomitant use of potassium-sparing diuretics, potassium supplements, and/or potassium-containing salt substitutes, which should be used cautiously, if at all, with ACCUPRIL (see PRECAUTIONS: DRUG INTERACTIONS).
+Risk factors for the development of hyperkalemia include renal insufficiency, diabetes mellitus, and the concomitant use of other drugs that raise serum potassium levels.
+Monitor serum potassium in such patients (see PRECAUTIONS, DRUG INTERACTIONS).

 Presumably due to the inhibition of the degradation of endogenous bradykinin, persistent non-productive cough has been reported with all ACE inhibitors, always resolving after discontinuation of therapy.
 ACE inhibitor-induced cough should be considered in the differential diagnosis of cough.